 This is also great for any emergency!
 You often hear about the 72-hour kits (oh yeah, we had the biggest recorded earthquake in the Salt Lake City metropolis in Utah during the 2020 pandemic too, so that just added insult to injury) that many will make to prepare for a natural disaster emergency.
 But what’s cool is if there is a natural disaster (that’s not the cool part) is that you can raid your fridge immediately and pull out these common veggies (lettuce, green onions and celery) and start regrowing to last the 72-hours to 2-weeks that you may need emergency supply.
 Another great reason to learn and keep this trick in your back pocket!

-Remember that our rule is to have an emergency supply for a minimum of 3 months.
+Remember that our rule is to have an emergency supply for a minimum of 3 months (who knew how important this would become when we said it 10 years ago!).
 Again the reasons why are listed in our Be Prepared post HERE.